robfletcher/strikt/docs/user-guide/common-patterns.md

 This produces the output:

 ```
-▼ Expect that [catflap, rubberplant, marzipan]
+Expect that [catflap, rubberplant, marzipan] (1 failure)
-  ✗ all elements match:
+    all elements match: (2 failures)
-    ▼ "catflap"
-      ✓ starts with 'c'
-      ✓ is lower case
-    ▼ "rubberplant"
+        Expect that "rubberplant" (1 failure)
-      ✗ starts with 'c'
+            starts with 'c'
-      ✓ is lower case
-    ▼ "marzipan"
+        Expect that "marzipan" (1 failure)
-      ✗ starts with 'c'
+            starts with 'c'
-      ✓ is lower case
 ```

 The results are broken down by individual elements in the collection so it's easy to see which failed.